DuckDuckGo hit a milestone in January 2021 when it reached 100 million searches per day for the first time.

 This is something that you should be doing anyway, considering it has a decent share of the search market.

 For example, review your XML sitemaps.
 Make sure they are accurate and error-free and submit them to Bing Webmaster Tools (credit to Micah Albert on this tip).

 In addition, use Bing Webmaster Tools to check the health of your website, monitor crawl and indexation performance, and identify optimization improvements.

-Bing’s SEO Analyzer can also come in handy at this point.
+Bing’s SEO Reports can also come in handy at this point.

 For additional information on Bing SEO, read 5 Ways SEO for Bing is Different from Google SEO.